cortex-js/cortexjs.io/src/docs/mathfield-integration.md

 ## Using MathLive with JavaScript Modules

 In addition to `MathfieldElement`, the MathLive library provide some functions such as `renderMathInDocument()`.
-To access those functions you will need to import the MathLive module.
+To access those functions, import the MathLive module.

 JavaScript modules offer several benefits (asynchronous, deterministics loading, no pollution of the global namespace, etc...).
 They are the recommended approach